rustyeddy/rustyeddy.com/content/sensors/wireless-sensors/_index.md

 ### The esp32 is CHEAP

-An esp32 and a handful of sensors can easily be assebled for less the
+An esp32 and a handful of sensors can easily be assebled for less than
-$20 if you have a solering iron or breadboard on your kitchen table.
-Of course, from there one could go insanely crazy with complexity and features driving costs as high as you might want to go.
+$20 (if you have a solering iron or breadboard) on your kitchen table.

-This is no toy chip, it is an industrial stalwart!
+This is chip is no toy, it is an industrial stalwart!

 ### Network Connectivity

-The most attractive part of the esp32, in my opinion is the built in networking you get.
+The most attractive part of the esp32, in my opinion is the built in networking.
 Bluetooth Lightweight Edition (BLE) and ubiquitos Wifi are built right on the esp32 itself.

-With an appropriate development kit, the chip will come with an adequate antenna that will be strong enough for local connections.
-However, longer distance connections can be had by adding a more power antenna.
+The chip will come with an adequate antenna that will be strong enough for local connections.
+However, longer distance connections can be had by adding a better antenna.

 #### Mesh Networks